Moxa CVE-2025-1679, CVE-2025-1680: Stored Cross-site Scripting (XSS) and Host Header Injection Vulnerabilities in Ethernet Switch

 0/2

-HARDENINGRestrict administrative access to the Moxa Ethernet switch web interface to trusted management workstations only using firewall rules or network segmentation
+HARDENINGRestrict administrative access to the Ethernet switch's web management interface to authorized personnel only; use firewall rules or network segmentation to limit access from trusted engineering workstations

 Schedule — requires maintenance window